 Founder and President

 My name is Kimberly Ross.
-I am currently a senior in college who was diagnosed with Type 1 diabetes at the age of 11.
+I was diagnosed with Type 1 diabetes at the age of 11.
+I am currently 25 and working in New York City.

 "It is always an inspiration to me and my daughter to hear about teenagers with diabetes who are active and well adjusted and willing to help others".